Associate in Applied Science - Library and Information Services

 Total Credits: 90 - 92

-Leah Ruiz is excited to be part of the team of curriculum advisors who work toward inspiring and encouraging college students throughout their academic career.
+Leah Ruiz is excited to be part the Pathways Specialist who works with students in the Education, Social, and Behavioral Health Pathway.
+She works toward inspiring and encouraging college students throughout their academic career.
 Being a first-generation student herself, it is her goal to help students realize that their life story has given them strengths they may not know they already possess, have the potential to overcome obstacles and successfully reach their goals and dreams.
 During her years as a graduate student in Criminal Justice and Criminology from Washington State University, she completed several publications and worked with WSU Coalition for Women Students, which works to create awareness of injustices for people of all genders and foster a safe and inclusive environment for all students.
 In her spare time, she likes to read books on personal growth and the juvenile justice system.
 She also enjoys hiking, playing volleyball, and tennis.

 Have a question?
 Let's hear it.